• Skip to main content

 • Two-way: A two-way group involves two separate groups having discussions on the topic at different times.
 As one group conducts its study, the other group observes the discussion.
 In the end, the group that observed the first session performed their conversation.
 The second group can use insights gained from watching the first discussion to dive deeper into the topic and offer more perspective.

-• Mini: This type of group restricts participants to 4-5 members instead of the usual 6-10.
+• Mini: This type of small group restricts participants to 4-5 members instead of the usual 6-10.

 • Client-involvement: Use this group when clients ask you to conduct a focus group and invite those who ask.